Gas vs Charcoal Grill for Beginners: The Backyard Debate

 Can I use wood chips on a gas grill?

-Yes, with a smoker box or foil pouch, you can add wood chips to a gas grill for extra flavor.
+Yes.
+With a smoker box or a foil pouch, you can add wood chips to a gas grill for extra flavor.
+It won’t be as intense as a full charcoal setup, but it’s a great middle ground for beginners.

 Which one is better for a beginner?